Skip to content

 Strengths

-• Content-addressed code eliminates builds, dependency conflicts, and serialization problems; enables perfect incremental compilation and caching
+• Content-addressed code → no builds, no dependency conflicts, perfect incremental compilation and caching, rename safety.

 Weaknesses

-• Learning curve for abilities, especially understanding continuations and recursive handler patterns
+• Learning curve for abilities, continuations, and recursive handler patterns.

 DecisionRationaleTrade-off

-Explicit handle ... with (unlike Frank)Clearer separation between using and handling effectsMore verbose than Frank's implicit handler syntax
+Explicit handle … with (unlike Frank)Clear separation of using vs handling effectsMore verbose than Frank's implicit handling

 Sources